Porites nodifera: Distribution

 Porites nodifera is native to the northwestern Indian Ocean, including the Red Sea, Gulf of Aden, and Persian Gulf.
 It is found in shallow water, generally at depths less than 5 m, but up to 15 m deep.

-It is tolerant of salinities of up to 48% and therefore is very common in areas of high salinities where sea grasses also dominate the habitat.
+It is tolerant of salinities of up to 4.8% and therefore is very common in areas of high salinities where sea grasses also dominate the habitat.
 Salinity is an ecological factor which limits the lower zones of coral reefs so the species is able to dominate the lowest zones of the Dahab Reef in Egypt in particular, forming a considerable single species stand.
 There is only one species in this area that co-exists in the lowest zone of the reef slope in very sparse numbers; millepora sp.
-Porites nodifera can also be found in areas of normal salinities (40-42%), but does not tend to dominate these zones because of interspecific competition from a variety of other coral species.
+Porites nodifera can also be found in areas of normal Red Sea salinities (4.0-4.2%), but does not tend to dominate these zones because of interspecific competition from a variety of other coral species.

 In the Persian Gulf, Porites nodifera and other Porites species are the dominant corals present.
 This may be as a result of coral bleaching affecting Acropora coral species to a greater extent, and Porites filling in resulting gaps in the reef.